 A mobile workforce is a group of employees who work from a mobile device.
 This could be a smartphone, tablet, laptop, or even a dedicated mobile workstation.
-The goal of the mobile workforce is to keep employees connected and productive in the field while they interface with customers.
-Managing the mobile workforce can be difficult, but it’s important to make sure you’re doing it right.
+Keeping employees connected and productive in the field while they interface with customers is the goal of the mobile workforce.
+Managing the mobile workforce can be difficult, but it’s important to make sure you do it right.
 You need to find the right solution for your company and make sure it has all the features you need to manage your employees effectively.

 Find out how you can leverage the power of the mobile workforce to efficiently control your point of sales activities.
 More aboutCustomer Insights from Point of Sale

 Mobile workforce management solutions are designed to help company leaders more effectively manage employees in the field while they interface with customers.
-Mobile workforce management software is a SaaS solution which helps create schedules, dispatch employees, communicate with mobile workers, track employee performance against promises they make while on the job, and connect with other systems of record.
+Additionally, mobile workforce management software is a SaaS (Software as a Service) solution.
+This helps create schedules, dispatch employees, communicate with mobile workers, track employee performance, and connect with other data.

 What are the Advantages of the Mobile Workforce?